 Key Events and Revenue Columns Use Data-Driven Attribution

-These columns show Data-Driven Attribution.
+Key Events and Revenue columns use Data-Driven Attribution because Google Analytics 4 applies machine learning algorithms to assign conversion credit based on how each touchpoint statistically contributes to conversions.
 Google Analytics 4 is saying: "Based on our machine learning algorithms, Paid Search deserves £450.50 of credit for the total journey, even if it wasn't the last click for every single sale."

+Attribution model mismatches occur because you're comparing two different mathematical worlds in the same row: source of the visit uses Last-Click, while value of the visit uses Data-Driven Attribution.
 If you have high Direct traffic in the Sessions column but high Revenue in the Email row, people are clicking your emails (Data-Driven Attribution giving credit), but returning via bookmark to finish the purchase (Session Last-Click).

 The mismatch between attribution models is where most business owners think GA4 is "broken."
 It's not broken-it's just showing you three different stories about the same customer journey.
 I've walked hundreds of clients through this exact realisation over my career, and the pattern is always the same: initial confusion followed by strategic clarity.